pop-os/beta/README.md

 We're seeking upgrade testing as well as fresh install testing.
 You can upgrade to Pop!\_OS 22.04 from Pop!\_OS 21.10.
 It is recommended that you backup your data, download the Pop!\_OS 22.04 Beta ISO and write it to a USB drive first.

+Upgrading from 20.04 is possible, but `pop-upgrade` will first upgrade to 21.10, then you will need to upgrade again to get to 22.04.
+Support for upgrading directly to the 22.04 beta from 20.04 is actively being worked on.

 Pop!\_OS 22.04 Beta ISOs are located here:

 Intel/AMD Graphics ISO: